Lucky Drawing with Susan Shie. Class information.

 Teacher: Susan Shie

-Contact info: 330-317-2167 (text or talk), susanshie@gmail.com, FB Messenger text to Susan Shie.
+My contact info: 330-317-2167 (text or talk), susanshie@gmail.com, FB Messenger text to Susan Shie.
 Send checks made out to me, to Susan Shie: 2612 Armstrong DRIVE, Wooster, OH 44691.
-Send PayPal payments to the PayPal site, to susanshie@gmail.com (name on my account is in my husband's name: James Acord.)
+Send PayPal payments on the PayPal site, to susanshie@gmail.com.
+(The name on my account is in my husband's name: James Acord.)

 Class Location: on Facebook, in a secret, private group.
 No one but the students and I can access it.

-Price of class: $175 with personal check; or $180 with PayPal with US$; or $185 USD with PayPal if you use foreign currency.
+Price of class: $175 with personal check, or $180 with PayPal with US$, or $185 in US$ with PayPal if you use foreign currency.
 See contact info above.

-Soft opening: Sunday, April 14, 2024, sometime between 3 and 4 PM eastern time.
-During that time, I'll invite registered students into the class to get set up that afternoon or evening, by sending you a FB notification from me.
-You'll click on that notification, and it will take you to the FB group called "Lucky Drawing 172."
+Soft opening: Sunday, October 13, 2024, sometime between 3 and 4 PM eastern time.
+During that time, I'll invite registered students into the class to get set up that afternoon or evening, by sending you a FB notification from me (Facebook Notifications are in the Bell icon, on your FB page.)
+You'll click on that notification, and it will take you to the FB group called "Lucky Drawing 174."
 When you get there, bookmark that page for easy access during the 4-week class.
-And I'll give the first drawing assignment on Monday morning, April 15.
-So yeah, you really should try to come on Sunday afternoon and get your album made, with your brand new selfie photo!
+And I'll give the first drawing assignment on Monday morning, October 14.
+So yeah, you really should try to come on Sunday afternoon or evening, and get your album made, with your brand new selfie photo!
 But the best news is that this class is NOT time-of-day specific.
 You show up when you can and want to, so you can be there for the first time on Monday, if you need to wait that long.
 Come to the class at any time of day or night, all through the class, and your postings and comments will be seen by the rest of us, when we are there.
 It's just like how the conversation flows on regular FB pages.

 Then contact me, to tell me when to expect your payment.
 See contact info above.
 Also, if we're not FB friends already, please send me your friend request to my Susan Shie FB page, because I can't invite you to join the group, unless we're FB friends already.